duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_18_setup_troubleshooting/10_boot_and_recovery.md

     duckiebot $ make clean

-Compile the programm and download it to the MC by running:
+Compile the programm and download it to the microcontroller by running:

     duckiebot $ make